RalphBayer/ConWiki/README.md

 3. Daniel Reynold/CamelCaseCo (phonemic transcription and comment correction)

 ## TO-DO
-1. Add functionality to buttons
+1. Add more markup commands to the lexer class in article_manager.py
-2. Save users article on creation
+2. Get search bar to work
 3. Load article when user wants to access it
-4. Get search bar to work
-5. Add styling guide to this repo's wiki
+4. Add markup styling guide to this repo's wiki